Studying the Diophantine problem in finitely generated rings and algebras via bilinear maps: Rings and algebras over finitely generated associative commutative unitary rings

-If $R$ is associative, then any element $x\in I_n$ is also a sum of elements of the form \eqref{e: define_In}, and the proof follows as in the non-associative case.

-Finally, note that $R/I_n$ is generated as a $\L$-module by the projection of all products of less than $n$ elements of $T$, together with $1+I_n$ if $R$ is unitary.
-It follows that $R/I_n$ is module-finite. \end{proof}
+Finally, note that $L/I_n$ is generated as a $\L$-module by the projection of all products of less than $n$ elements of $T$, together with $1+I_n$ if $L$ is unitary.
+It follows that $L/I_n$ is finitely generated as a $\L$-module. \end{proof}

 We now state the main result of this subsection.
-The ideals $I_n$ are defined with respect to any set $T$ satisfying the condition of Definition \ref{d: I_n}.
+The ideals $I_n$ are defined with respect to any set $T$ satisfying the conditions of Definition \ref{d: I_n}.

-\begin{theorem} Let $R$ be a finitely generated $\L$-algebra (possibly non-module-finite, non-associative, non-commutative and non-unitary).
-Suppose that $\L$ is finitely generated, that $R$ is associative or right-normed-generated, and that $(R/I_{n})^2$ is infinite for some $n\geq 1$.
-Then there exists a ring of integers $O$ of a global field such that $(O;\Lr)$ is e-interpretable in $(R; \Lal)$, and $\mc{D}(O; \Lr)$ is reducible to $\mc{D}(R; \Lal)$.
+\begin{theorem} Let $L$ be a finitely generated algebra (possibly non-associative, non-commutative and non-unitary) over a finitely generated associative commutative unitary ring $\L$.
+Suppose that $L$ is left-normed-generated with respect to some finite generating set, and that $(L/I_{n})^2$ is infinite for some $n\geq 1$.
+Then there exists a ring of integers $O$ of a number field or a global function field such that $(O;\Lr)$ is e-interpretable in $(L; \Lal)$, and $\mc{D}(O; \Lr)$ is Karp-reducible to $\mc{D}(L; \Lal)$.
 Moreover: \begin{enumerate}

-\item If $\L$ has positive characteristic $p$, then $(\mbb{F}_p[t];\Lr)$ is e-interpretable in $(R; \Lal)$, and $\mc{D}(R;\Lal)$ is undecidable.
+\item If $\L$ has positive characteristic $p$, then $(\mbb{F}_p[t];\Lr)$ is e-interpretable in $(L; \Lal)$, and $\mc{D}(L;\Lal)$ is undecidable.

-\item If $R$ is a ring (i.e.\ $\L=\mbb{Z}$) then $O$ is a ring of algebraic integers.
+\item If $L$ is a ring (i.e.\ $\L=\mbb{Z}$) then $O$ is a ring of algebraic integers.

-\end{enumerate} If $\L$ is $\mbb Z$ or a finite field then all the above holds after replacing $(R;\Lal)$ by $(R;\Lr)$. \end{theorem}

-\begin{proof} By Lemma \ref{l: define_Rn}, $R/I_n$ is a module-finite $\L$-algebra that is e-interpretable as an algebra in $(R;\Lal)$.
-The same result states that $R/I_n$ is e-interpretable as a ring in $(R;\Lr)$.
-By hypothesis, we can take $n$ so that $(R/I_n)^2$ is infinite.
-Now the result follows by Theorems \ref{t: main_thm_algebras} and \ref{non_commutative_associative_version} applied to $R/I_n$, and by transitivity of e-interpretations. \end{proof}
+\end{enumerate} If $\L$ is $\mbb Z$ or a finite field then all the above holds after replacing $(L;\Lal)$ by $(L;\Lr)$. \end{theorem} \begin{proof} By Lemma \ref{l: define_Rn}, $L/I_n$ is a $\L$-algebra, it is finitely generated as a $\L$-module, and it is e-interpretable as an algebra in $(L;\Lal)$.
+The same result states that $(L/I_n, \Lr)$ is e-interpretable as a ring in $(L;\Lr)$.
+By hypothesis, we can take $n$ so that $(L/I_n)^2$ is infinite.
+Now the result follows by Theorems \ref{t: main_thm_algebras} and \ref{non_commutative_associative_version} applied to $L/I_n$, and by transitivity of e-interpretations. \end{proof}

-We next apply the previous theorem to a class of non-associative algebras.
-Recall that a $\L$-algebra $L$ is called \emph{graded} (over a semigroup $(I,+)$) if there exists a $\L$-module direct-sum decomposition $L= \bigoplus_{i\in I} L_i$ such that $L_iL_j \subseteq L_{i+j}$ for all $i,j\in I$.
-In this case, each $L_i$ is called an \emph{homogeneous component} of $L$, and the elements from $L_n$ are said to be \emph{homogeneous of degree $n$}.
-We say that $L$ is \emph{simply graded} if $L_1$ generates $A$ as a $\L$-algebra, assuming that $L$ is graded over $\mbb N=\{1, 2, \dots\}$.

-The following result is a generalization of Lemma 3.3 of \cite{Right_normed_basis_for_free_Lie_algebras}.
-The proof is essentially the same.